 From Orlando: Head east on State Road (SR) 50 to SR 520.
 From SR 520, turn west into the Wedgefield subdivision on Macon Parkway.
 Turn left on Bancroft Boulevard, right on Meredith Parkway, left on Dallas Boulevard.
 The park entrance is 1.6 miles from the Meredith/Dallas intersection, on the right.
 There is an exit for Dallas Boulevard from the BeeLine Expressway east-bound.

 For more information:

-The District’s Bureau of Land Management serves as lead manager of this property, in close cooperation with Orange County.
-Call the District’s Bureau of Land Management at (386) 329-4404.
+The district’s Bureau of Land Resources serves as lead manager of this property, in close cooperation with Orange County.
+Call the district’s Bureau of Land Resources at 386-329-4404.